drflorianberger/TopicsInPhysics/book/week3/chemo.md

 A_n \approx P_{2n},
 $$

-here we cannot use an equal sign, because the normalization is not correct.
-We can calculate ther nurmalization by
+here, we cannot use an equal sign because the normalization is not correct.
+We can calculate the normalization by

 $$
 \sum_{n=0}^{\infty} P_{2n} = \cosh(k t) e^{-k t}.